parabuzzle/obstore/README.md

 ObStore is a smart persistent Object store.

 ObStore allows you to save any object to a persistent storage system (such as a file) along with metadata about that object that you can recall later using a different process or thread.
 You can also set an expiry for an object and ObStore will lazily delete the data for you.
+ObStore is thread safe and multi-process safe.

 # Installation